Skip to content

 https://apinext.alphaus.cloud/m/blue/iam/v1/whoami | jq

-You can also use bluectl to provide access tokens to our current, non-Blue APIs here.
+You can also use bluectl to provide access tokens to our non-Blue APIs here.
 For example:

 $ curl -H "Authorization: Bearer $(bluectl token)" \